JeffAdriaanse/The-Legend-of-Bum-bo-Windfall/README.md

 To see the change list, visit the [Releases](https://github.com/Shpim/The-Legend-of-Bum-bo-Windfall/releases) page.

 ## Installation
-1. Follow these [instructions](https://docs.bepinex.dev/master/articles/user_guide/installation/unity_mono.html) to install BepInEx in The Legend of Bum-bo game folder (The Legend of Bum-bo has a 64-bit executable).
-If you have the Steam version of The Legend of Bum-bo, you can find the game root folder by clicking `Browse local files` in the options menu on the game's page in your Steam library.
+1. Follow these [instructions](https://docs.bepinex.dev/master/articles/user_guide/installation/unity_mono.html) and install BepInEx 5 in The Legend of Bum-bo game folder (The Legend of Bum-bo has a 64-bit executable).
+If you have the Steam version of The Legend of Bum-bo, you can find the game root folder by clicking `Browse local files` in the options menu on the game's page in your Steam library. **If you already have BepInEx installed for The Legend of Bum-bo, skip this step.**
 2. Download `The.Legend.of.Bum-bo_Windfall.zip` file from the [Releases](https://github.com/Shpim/The-Legend-of-Bum-bo-Windfall/releases) page.
-3. Unzip the mod file and move the folder entitled `The Legend of Bum-bo_Windfall` into the `Bepinex/Plugins` directory in the game folder.
+3. Extract the contents of `The.Legend.of.Bum-bo_Windfall.zip` file into the `Bepinex/Plugins` directory in the game folder.
+Replace files if prompted.

-To uninstall the mod, simply remove the mod folder from `Bepinex/Plugins`.
+To uninstall the mod, remove `The Legend of Bum-bo_Windfall` folder from `Bepinex/Plugins`.

-## Saved State
+## Disclaimers
-The Legend of Bum-bo: Windfall changes how the game saves and loads your run.
-This can sometimes cause issues if a run is saved in vanilla and continued in Windfall or vice versa.
-If your saved run doesn't work after switching versions, switching back to the game version you started the run with will fix the issue.

-To avoid this altogether, I recommend finishing your current run before installing or uninstalling The Legend of Bum-bo: Windfall.
+The Legend of Bum-bo: Windfall is made for the Steam version of the vanilla game.
+It has not been tested with the GOG or Epic Games versions, and might not work properly with them.

+Saved data related to The Legend of Bum-bo: Windfall does not save to the Steam Cloud.
+The save files appear in the `BepInEx/plugins/The Legend of Bum-bo_Windfall` folder.
+This does not apply to saved data related to the vanilla game, which saves as normal and can save to the Steam Cloud.

-Your permanent progression (achievements and unlockables) is not modified by The Legend of Bum-bo: Windfall and will not be lost when switching versions.
+Text that is added or modified by The Legend of Bum-bo: Windfall is not translated and will only display in the English language.

+Credit to Jasper Flick for anti-aliasing post processing assets used in the mod (catlikecoding.com).

 ## Bug Reports
 If you encounter a bug, please report it by opening an issue on the [Issues](https://github.com/Shpim/The-Legend-of-Bum-bo-Windfall/issues) page or by contacting me (see below).